divvun/kbdgen-archived/doc/targets/android.md

 ## Build files

-Files will be placed in the `build/` directory.
-In debug mode, a file by the name of `<project internalName>-debug.apk` will appear, while in release mode (when provided with `-R` flag), `<project internalName>-release.apk` will appear.
+Files will be placed in the directory specified by the `-o` flag or the current working directory.
+In debug mode, a file by the name of `<project internalName>-<version>_debug.apk` will appear, while in release mode (when provided with `-R` flag), `<project internalName>-<version>_release.apk` will appear.

-The release APK can be used to be uploaded to the Play Store.
+In order for the release build to be generated, signing keys must be provided (described in the configuration section below).
+The release APK can then be uploaded to the Play Store if desired.

 # Examples